learnwithiftekhar/spring-ai-chatgpt-demo/README.md

 3. **Model Not Found**
    - Ensure the model specified in `application.properties` is available
    - Check OpenAI documentation for available models

+4. **Image Generation Issues**
+   - Verify your OpenAI account has access to DALL-E image generation
+   - Check that your API key has sufficient credits for image generation
+   - Image generation may take longer than text generation - be patient
+   - If images don't display, check browser console for network errors

 ### Logs